cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-4.md

 Finally, the `git push` command was 12 up in the search history, so I used up arrow 12 times to access it. git push uploads the local changes to your remote repository, so now, the changes I made in the `ListExamples.java` file can be seen on my repository online on my GitHub account.

+---
+Altogether, although I used the up and down arrows a lot, they save so much time, especially in the case of entering any previously entered commands incorrectly or having to re-type long inputs.